Introduction: Who This Article Is For

 Final Truth: You’re Not Meant to Live Like This

+You weren’t designed to carry stress like armor.
 You were made to create, connect, and move through life with clarity.

-Not all stress is harmful—some stress is a natural part of life and can even motivate growth, but long term stress can lead to serious health issues if not addressed.
+Not all stress is harmful—some stress is a natural part of life and can even motivate growth, but long-term stress can lead to serious health issues if not addressed.
 Even positive changes, such as a new job or a growing family, can trigger stress and deserve mindful attention.

 Ready to Stop Managing Stress and Start Eliminating It?